 Chunking: Breaking It Down for Better Understanding

 A helpful strategy in course design is “chunking.”
 Chunking refers to breaking down larger pieces of information into smaller, more manageable units that are easier to remember.
-Think about how you remember a phone number: it’s much easier to recall “(216) 555-0413” than a long string of numbers like “2165550413.”
+Think about how you remember a phone number: It’s much easier to recall “(216) 555-0413” than a long string of numbers like “2165550413.”
 Similarly, when reading, most of us prefer text that’s divided into sections rather than a big block of uninterrupted text.

 This same principle applies to the instructional materials you assign.
 Ideally, each chunk of material should align with specific objectives—addressing one or two at a time.
 The goal is to eliminate unnecessary information that doesn’t directly contribute to your learning objectives.
 By doing this, you help reduce cognitive overload for students, making it easier for them to focus on what truly matters.

 Chunking naturally happens when you create a course map, ensuring that each chunk of material is in sync with your assessments and objectives.
 However, even though you might understand how all these chunks fit together, your students might not.
-This is where the concept of “expert blind spot” comes into play.
+This is where the concept of an “expert blind spot” comes into play.

-Understanding Expert Blind Spot
+Understanding Expert Blind Spots

 As an expert in your field, you see how skills and knowledge interconnect naturally, but your students, who are novices, might not be able to make those connections naturally.
 To you, the relationship between different chunks of material seems obvious.
 But students may struggle to see the connections without a clear framework.
 Experts can easily recognize patterns and know how new information fits into the broader picture.
 They can recall information quickly because it’s all part of a well-organized knowledge structure.
 Novices, however, might only see isolated pieces without a meaningful framework to tie them together.
 This can lead to difficulties in understanding, remembering, and applying new information.

-How to Approach Providing Context
+How To Approach Providing Context

-When thinking about how to present context, keep this simple mantra in mind: Review, preview, motivate.
+When thinking about how to present context, keep this simple mantra in mind: review, preview, motivate.
 Providing context at every level of your course (course, module, materials) is crucial, so let’s break down how you can do this.

 Review

 Start by connecting new content with what students have already learned.
 This is called activating prior knowledge.
-According to educational research (Norman et. al., 2010), linking new information to what students already know can significantly enhance learning.
+According to educational research (Norman et al., 2010), linking new information to what students already know can significantly enhance learning.
 Given how effective learning is when you scaffold knowledge and skills, it’s essential that students have an accurate “scaffold” beneath them.
 Your context statements should help students see how what they’re about to learn builds on their existing knowledge.
 Research indicates that even token efforts to activate students’ prior knowledge can have a positive effect on learning (Ambrose et al., 2010, p.
 16).

 Context Statement Examples: Review

 When you’re online, do ads pop up that seem tailored to your own tastes and buying habits?
 We’ve already seen the methods that marketers use to gather this information, but is it possible to stop them?
-In this module, we’ll reexamine these tactics with a more critical eye and also address …
+In this module, we’ll re-examine these tactics with a more critical eye and also address …

 Up to this point in the course, we’ve focused on normal adolescent development; now, let’s turn to an examination of abnormal adolescent development.
 In this module, we’ll be focusing on …